Bio

 Her interest in the connection between the musician's body and their instrument led her to explore Qi Gong and meditation, enhancing her awareness.

-In 2014, she ventured into musical storytelling with "Le Rossignol", collaborating with Maïa Aboueleze and Elvire Debliquy (Cie Gokibouli).
+She ventured into musical storytelling with "Le Rossignol", collaborating with Maïa Aboueleze and Elvire Debliquy (Cie Gokibouli).
 This production toured extensively, including performances in cultural centers and schools through the "Jeunesses musicales' federation" in Belgium.
 They won the "Monte le Son" award in 2016.

 Jessica also holds a master's degree in development cooperation (ULB, Brussels), for which she completed a 3-month internship in Baracoa (Cuba), for the NGO "Luthiers sans frontières".